FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 persons to whom they owe favors, and who owes favors to them.
 If a society becomes large, it is difficult for a seller to track the many people who have debts of gratitude to pay.
-It is also difficult to decide what could be consider as equal payment between debts of gratitude.
+It is also difficult to decide what could be considered as equal payment between debts of gratitude.
 How many times does the healer need to provide medicine for a cauldron?
 Is a repellent for mosquitoes equivalent to a bottle of